-Dr. Shaffer is in his 5th year of teaching at Wayside Middle School.
-He has taught for 4 years as the assistant band director and will begin his first year as the head director of the Wayside Wildcat Band.
+Dr. Shaffer is in his 6th year of teaching at Wayside Middle School.
+He has taught for 4 years as the assistant band director and will begin his second year as the head director of the Wayside Wildcat Band.
 Previously, Dr. Shaffer was the instructor of trumpet, brass pedagogy, brass literature, and music history at Southeastern Oklahoma State University and North Central Texas College.
 He also taught private trumpet lessons to middle and high school students.

 Dr. Shaffer completed his undergraduate degree in music education from Indiana University of Pennsylvania (IUP).
 He then attended Ohio University and earned his Master of Music degree in trumpet performance while teaching trumpet methods.
 His final degree in trumpet performance came from The University of North Texas where he taught brass methods and pedagogy.

 Dr. Shaffer lives in Saginaw with his wife (who is a band director at Ed Willkie Middle School) and his twin daughters Olivia and Adeline!
 He loves to fly fish, golf, read, watch anything involving Pittsburgh sports teams (he grew up in Pennsylvania), and being with his family!!!

 Dr. Shaffer teaches all beginning brass classes, leads the Honor Band, and co-teaches the Concert Band.

 Taylor GaskinsAssistant Director of Bands

-Taylor Gaskins, originally from Austin, Texas, is excited to begin her first year at Wayside Middle School.
+Taylor Gaskins, originally from Austin, Texas, is excited to begin her second year at Wayside Middle School.
 Miss Gaskins holds a Bachelors of Music in Music Education from the University of North Texas.
 At UNT, she performed and recorded with the Wind Symphony and Symphonic Band on both Bb and bass clarinet and was a member of the North Texas Green Brigade for three years, serving as the Student Assistant for Marketing and Student Engagement for two.
 Miss Gaskins performed the world premiere of Lisa Neher's “Gulper” for solo clarinet in 2018, taught private lessons in Ponder ISD and Melissa ISD, and was a member of the Timber Creek High School Band’s (Keller ISD) visual staff in 2018.